Pistorius shot girlfriend through door - prosecutor

 "Many questions are being asked, but we have no answers," Sports Minister Fikile Mbalula said in a statement.

-The sprinter's endorsements and sponsorships included sportswear giant Nike, British telecoms firm BT, sunglasses maker Oakley and French designer Thierry Mugler and were thought to be worth as much as $2 million a year.
+The sprinter's endorsements and sponsorships included sportswear giant Nike, British telecoms firm BT, sunglasses maker Oakley and French designer Thierry Mugler and were thought to be worth as much as $2 million (1.2 million pounds) a year.

-In his affidavit, Pistorius said he earned 5.6 million rand ($630,500) a year and owned properties worth nearly $1 million.
+In his affidavit, Pistorius said he earned 5.6 million rand (408,407 pounds) a year and owned properties worth nearly $1 million.

 However, Nike and Mugler both said they had dropped Pistorius from advertising campaigns, while cosmetics firm Clarins said it was recalling its 'A Man' perfume range out "respect and compassion towards the families involved".